quintans/goSQL/README.md

 - `DELETION` identifies the column used for logic record deletion.

 Next we will see how to declare associations.
-To map associations, we do not think on the multiplicity of the edges, but how to go from A to B. With that said, we only have two types of associations:
+To map associations, we do not think on the multiplicity of the edges, but how to go from A to B. This leaves us only two types of associations:
 Simple (one-to-one, one-to-many, many-to-one) and Composite (many-to-many) associations.
+How to use associations is explained in the [Query](#query-examples) chapter.

 **Declaring a Simple association**